asforrest/milestone-3-KATT-App/README.md

 I would like to thank:
 - My mentor Jonathan for his patience, knowledge, experience and support.
 - Kevin, Michael, and all the other tutors at Code Institute, who took the time to check my workspace, my project and lead me towards the answers I was looking for without just giving me the answers.
-- My wife, Alba, for het patience and for taking care of our newborn baby, Zoë, while finishing up this project.
+- My wife, Alba, for her patience and for taking care of our newborn baby, Zoë, while finishing up this project.
 - Code Institute Student Care for checking in with me, keeping me motivated, and being understanding about the fact that becoming a new father meant that my priorities were split between my studies, work and childcare duties.